mspnp/iaas-baseline/README.md

 1. Query and save your Azure subscription's tenant id.

    > :book: The Contoso Azure AD team requires all operations user access to be security-group based.
-This applies to the new VMs that are being created for Application ID a0008 under the BU0001 business unit.
+This applies to the new VMs that are being created for the workload.
 VM logging will be AAD-backed and access granted based on users' AAD group membership(s).

    ```bash
    export TENANTID_AZSUBSCRIPTION_IAAS_BASELINE=$(az account show --query tenantId -o tsv)